SRSG-Workshops/spreadsheets/_episodes/04-quality-control.md

-> It is nice to be able to do these scans for outliers in spreadsheets (such as using sorting or conditional formatting), but we can also do these checks in a programming languages like R, Python and SQL, or using OpenRefine - which may be even more suitable if you have larger datasets with, e.g., with 10K+ or 100K+ rows.
+> It is nice to be able to do these scans for outliers in spreadsheets (such as using sorting or conditional formatting), but we can also do these checks in a programming languages like R, Python and SQL, or using OpenRefine - which may be even more suitable if you have larger datasets with, e.g., with 10K+ or 100K+ rows which are difficult to scroll down to the bottom of to spot outliers.
 {: .testimonial}